kalebswartz7/nfl-statistic-book/README.rst

 * Collect NFL Team data from the MySportsFeed API
 * Ability to see any team's upcoming schedule as well as current roster
+* Ability to see search for and see any player's 2017 stats
 * Easy to use text-based interface

 Credits